DNS Lookup Online

 A PTR (Pointer) record is used in reverse DNS lookup to map an IP address to a domain name.

-SRV (Service) records are used to describe the location of servers that provide specific services within a domain.
+SRV (Service) records describe the location of servers that provide specific services within a domain.

 An SOA (Start of Authority) record includes information about the primary authoritative DNS server for the zone, contact information for the administrator, and other metadata.

-TXT (Text) records information for a domain in the form of a TXT file.
+TXT (Text) records store text information associated with a domain.
 They are often used for verification, email authentication, and other textual data.

 CAA (Certificate Authority Authorization) records specify which certificate authorities can issue SSL/TLS certificates for a domain.